 As a trumpeter, Dr. Christian McIvor is equally at home in classical and jazz/commercial settings.
 Based in Greensboro, NC, McIvor is a member of Market Street Brass, a brass quintet that regularly performs throughout the eastern United States.

-He also holds the positions of lead trumpet with the Piedmont Triad Jazz Orchestra and appears frequently as a soloist and as a section player with big bands, horn sections, symphonies, and chamber orchestras across the Southeast, often performing with the North Carolina Brass Band, the North Carolina Jazz Repertory Orchestra, and pit orchestras at theaters and universities throughout North Carolina.
+He is also the lead trumpet player for the Piedmont Triad Jazz Orchestra and he appears frequently as a soloist and as a section player with various big bands, horn sections, symphonies, chamber orchestras, and ensembles of all types across the Southeast, often performing with the North Carolina Brass Band, the North Carolina Jazz Repertory Orchestra, and pit orchestras at theaters and universities throughout North Carolina.

 He was formerly the trumpeter and backup vocalist for The Soul Brothers, a James Brown tribute band that toured throughout the South, and he played lead trumpet in several showbands for Carnival Cruise Lines.
 As a jazz/commercial performer, he has shared the stage with such artists as Branford Marsalis, Dave Holland, Robin Eubanks, Conrad Herwig, Bryan Lynch, Arturo Sandoval, Lee Konitz, and The Temptations, among others.
 An avid composer and arranger, McIvor publishes with C. Alan Publications.